 Which countries you should apply in is an important strategic decision.
 It may therefore be a good idea to contact a patent attorney for advice before making major investments.

 How to apply?

-You must file an international application to the Norwegian Industrial Property Office (NIPO).
-We send the application on to WIPO, where the trademark is registered in the International Register, and the registration is distributed to those countries you have selected.
+You file an international application to WIPO via the Madrid e-Filing service on the WIPO website.
+The Norwegian Industrial Property Office (NIPO) will validate the application you have filed to WIPO before it is processed and distributed to those countries you have selected.
 Each country will then assess whether is is possible to register the mark in that country.

 Processing time in each country may vary, but is not normally longer than 18 months.
 If the trademark is not rejected within this period, it is considered registered in the country concerned.

 - It is easier and cheaper to submit one international application under the Madrid Protocol than to apply in each country separately.